-- A storage account in the subscription - this is needed for the following purposes:
+- A storage account in the subscription listed above.

 - As a target for uploading the restore agent and for configuration into Azure.
 The resulting blob is then converted into a Managed Disk, which is used for starting the restore.

 - As temporary storage for the the WinPE bootstrapper image.
 This is because we need to copy the image into the correct Azure region before we can convert it into a Managed Disk.

 - A virtual network for the machine to run on (which can connect to the internet), and a virtual network subnet - these are needed to connect out to the Storage Platform during the restore, and for virtual machine connectivity when the restore is completed.